Korean Honorifics: The 15 Most Common Honorifics and How to Use Them

 While this might feel intimidating, don’t worry.
-I’ve created a list of the essential Korean honorific (and even not-so-honorific) suffixes and other titles you’ll need to know to thrive in your Korean conversations!
+Just study this list of the essential Korean honorific suffixes and other titles so you can thrive in your Korean conversations.

 Contents